Who wins the Julius Randle vs. Giannis Antetokounmpo matchup in tonight's game?

 Giannis Antetokounmpo & the Bucks

-- The Bucks outscore opponents by 5.4 points per game (scoring 124.4 points per game to rank second in the league while giving up 119 per outing to rank 23rd in the NBA) and have a +151 scoring differential overall.
+- The Bucks have a +170 scoring differential, topping opponents by 5.8 points per game.
+They're putting up 124.6 points per game to rank second in the league and are giving up 118.8 per contest to rank 23rd in the NBA.

-- Milwaukee averages 44.4 rebounds per game (11th in the league) compared to the 44.1 of its opponents.
+- Milwaukee ranks 10th in the league at 44.7 rebounds per game.
+That's similar to the 44 its opponents average.

+- The Bucks make 14.3 three-pointers per game (eighth-most in the league) while shooting 38.3% from beyond the arc (third-best in the NBA).
+They are making 2.3 more threes per contest than their opponents, who drain 12 per game while shooting 34.8%.

 Sportsbook Promo Codes